a tiny efficient and effective bibliography tool

-Focus on literature (re)search, and automate daunting repeatable tasks.
-With care.
+Focus on literature search, and automate daunting repeatable tasks, for advanced typists and small visual displays.

 Coming: When it's ready